anthbrtn/anthbrtn/cv.md

 <https://globalnews.ca/news/7621278/queens-university-lecture-zoom-bombers/>

 Interview about misinformation news in Canadian "new right new media".
 Do Couto, Sarah.
 August 2 2020.
-'Fullish Disclosure.' *Ryerson Review of Journalism*. <https://rrj.ca/fullish-disclosure/>
+'Fullish Disclosure.' *Toronto Metropolitan Review of Journalism*. <https://rrj.ca/fullish-disclosure/>

 Interview about the proliferation of Zoombombing during COVID-19